 When it came time to record ‘My Mother the Moon,’ Vos and Wolff traded Wisconsin for Nashville to collaborate once again with producer/drummer Ken Coomer (Wilco, Uncle Tupelo).
 Cut primarily live in the studio over the course of two weeks, the album is raw and understated, drawing its potency from the power intimacy and hushed revelation.
 With a sound that calls to mind everything from Joni Mitchell to Gillian Welch, Vos draws on a Biblical lexicon in her lyrics, but the gospel of Dead Horses belongs to no particular religion.
 Instead, these are songs of the people, stories of Vos’ own efforts to come to terms with her turbulent upbringing as well as stories of the men and women she grew up with in a rural America.

-“As much as I want to express the narrative of my own life within the songs and the lyrics, this album is also naturally very reflective of what I’m observing every day on the road,” Vos explains.
+“As much as I want to express the narrative of my own life within the lyrics, this album is also naturally very reflective of what I’m observing every day on the road,” Vos explains.
 “One of the hardest things in life is watching your family suffer, to be so close but unable to ease their pain.
 Visiting my siblings in psych wards hurt me in a way that I'm still not sure I've made sense of.
 While I can look back now and say that it maybe wasn’t conducive to me developing in a healthy way as a young person, I can see that it instilled such a sense of empathy in me.
 As much as that can feel like a weakness sometimes, I think it’s also a great gift.
 An essential part of any Dead Horses song or show is that sense of compassion for strangers.”